Glen Beag looking towards the peaks

 Wildlife Watching

 The Glenelg area is renowned for its wildlife.
-Otters are regularly spotted along the shoreline, red deer roam the hillsides, and golden eagles soar overhead.
+Otters are regularly spotted along the shoreline, red deer roam the hillsides, and both golden eagles and white-tailed sea eagles soar overhead.
 The area is also home to red squirrels, pine martens, seals and porpoises.
-Bring binoculars!

 Experience